-There are so many ways to use almond oil for skin you almost need a map, and this article will serve as that map for you.
+Almond oil for skin has so many uses you almost need a map, and this article will serve as that map for you.
 The golden liquid has numerous benefits, is completely natural, and relatively cheap—so let’s go!

 Almond Oil for Skin Benefits